TFWA world exhibition and conference information board

 The details for the shuttle services including returning to Nice airport will be published nearer the time including a detailed list of drop off and pick up points.

-If you are not able to use the TFWA shuttle service then there are regular bus options (Bus 81 fromerly referred to as Express Bus 210) leave from terminal 1 in the high season and which runs every 45 minutes with the journey taking 45 minutes.
+If you are not able to use the TFWA shuttle service then there are regular bus options (Bus 81 fromerly referred to as Express Bus 210) leaves from terminal 1 in the high season and which runs every 45 minutes with the journey taking 45 minutes.
+Single fares are Euro 19,00 (valid April 2024).

 Click here to visit the Nice fancile website page regarding the bus options.